 The museum's accessible entrance is through the Senior Center - enter through the main level, and take the elevator to the lower level.
 There is also a ramp from the parking lot to the museum's main entrance, as well as a short stairway down to the entrance (7 steps).
 Accessible restrooms are available at the back of the museum.

-Requests for Accommodations: When at all possible, requests for accommodations at our museum should be made at least two weeks prior to your visit.
-Requests may be made by calling 435-226-1439.
+Requests for Accommodations: When at all possible, requests for accommodations should be made prior to your visit by calling 435-226-1439.

-Questions/Feedback: If you have specific concerns or feedback, please contact the museum director, Kaia Michaelis, at firstname.lastname@example.org or 435-226-1439.
+Questions/Feedback: If you have specific concerns or feedback, please contact the museum director, Alana Blumenthal at email@example.com or 435-226-1439.

 Parking: Handicap parking is available in both the north and south lots.
 The museum is just off Forest Street, which is the middle exit for Brigham City from Interstate 15.